karttur/machinelearning/_posts/2018/2018-02-11-machinelearning-pipeline.markdown

     regmods.LarsCVFeatureSelect()
 ```

-As noted above, the regression above uses the same data for fitting and predicting the target.
+As noted above, the regression uses the same data for fitting and predicting the target.
 You will get exactly the same results every time you run the model.
 In the next section you will use a pipeline for linking the feature selection and the regression, and if it works should also give exactly the same results.
-If you change the call to the function to request a plot, the plotted imag should be identical to the one below.
+If you change the call to the function to request a plot, the plotted image should be identical to the one below.

 ```
     regmods.LarsCVFeatureSelect(True)